 • Leave/Holiday time: Management employees earn 1 day of sick leave and 1.8333 days of vacation for each month worked.
 They are also entitled to holidays recognized by the District (14 holidays/year).

 • Housing Assistance: Reduced fees for mortgage loans and real estate services may be available to the candidate selected for this position (contact Human Resources for more information)

-ABOUT SRJC: Santa Rosa Junior College is an institution that has been a part of the community for more than 100 years, located in Sonoma County, California.
-Sonoma County is rich in history, beauty, and culture and it is one of the finest places to live on earth.
-Over 1.7 million students have attended SRJC in its more than 100-year history, many of whom are drawn to the college for its academic excellence, superb faculty and staff, comprehensive student services and beautiful grounds.
+ABOUT SRJC: Santa Rosa Junior College has been an integral part of the Sonoma County community and its rich history, beauty and culture for more than 100 years.
+Many of SRJC’s students are drawn to the college for its academic excellence, superb faculty and staff, comprehensive student services and beautiful grounds.
+SRJC’s mission is to passionately cultivate learning through the creative, intellectual, physical, social, emotional, aesthetic and ethical development of our diverse community.
 At SRJC, we value learning that includes:

 • Excellent and innovative instruction and support services;

 • A welcoming physical environment;

 • Equity-minded faculty and staff with a caring and supportive attitude among faculty and staff;

 • Access to programs and courses that lead to transfer and/or gainful employment.